 Since moving to Northumberland participation in team sports is not so practical so involvement in the sports above is historical.
 Carole’s main sporting activities now are cycling in the countryside around Seahouses, running on the beach and using the gym at Physicality.
 Recently she has started competing in sprint duathlons/triathlons and has qualified to represent Great Britain in age group international duathlon and triathlon events and England in age group cross country.
 In 2016 Carole won her age group at the European Sprint Duathlon Championships in Kalkar, Germany.

-In 2018 Carole represented the GB team at the European Age Group Triathlon Championships in Glasgow and has qualified for the 2020 standard duathlon World Championships in the Netherlands.
+In 2018 Carole represented the GB team at the European Age Group Triathlon Championships in Glasgow and qualified for the 2020 standard duathlon World Championships in the Netherlands, which was a victim of Covid.

 Closer to home, Carole runs regularly at the Druridge Bay park run and competes in local triathlons.